 The path to this folder is referred to as

 <EI_TOOLING>throughout this tutorial.

-Next, expand the WSO2 category and select Existing WSO2 Projects into workspace, click Next and upload the pre-packaged project.
+- Next, expand the WSO2 category and select Existing WSO2 Projects into workspace, click Next, and upload the project file.

 Let's get started!

 In this tutorial we have three hospital back-end services:

 The request method is POST and the format of the request URL expected by the backend services is